kiali/openshift-servicemesh-plugin/README.md

 ## Operator

-The OpenShift Service Mesh Plugin will be installed by end users using an operator.
+The OpenShift Service Mesh Console will be installed by end users using an operator.
 The following describes the different make targets and files involved in developing, running, and testing the operator.

 Developers will work with the operator mainly through the use of make targets.
 To see all the make targets available today, run `make help` - a description of all the available targets will be displayed.
 The more common ones you will want to use will be described in the next few sections.